 The program outline:

-The program is a modular enrichment program for schools, which includes a wide range of subjects from entrepreneurship to empowerment of the individual.
-All subjects are delivered to students in their own language, in a fun and experiential way.
+All subjects are delivered to students in their own language and in a fun and experiential way.

-Entrepreneurship, vision, business plan, information gathering, program marketing, innovation, creativity, setting up a company, intellectual property, brainstorming, budget, negotiation, product life cycle, smart consumerism, teamwork, concepts from the business world, humor and optimism, making difficult opportunities work, public speaking, online marketing, event production, PR versus advertising, business intelligence, the art of persuasion, and social entrepreneurship.
+Different types of ventures, vision, business plan, data collection and analysis, program marketing, innovation, creativity, setting up a company, intellectual property, brainstorming, budget, negotiation, product lifecycle, smart consumerism, teamwork, concepts from the business world, humor and optimism, making difficult opportunities work, public speaking, online marketing, event production, PR versus advertising, business intelligence, the art of persuasion, and social entrepreneurship.